What is CI/CD Policy Enforcement?

 HOW POLICYLAYER USES THIS

-Intercept's YAML policy format is designed for CI/CD integration.
+PolicyLayer's YAML policy format is designed for CI/CD integration.
 Policies can be validated with standard YAML linters and custom schema validators.
-Intercept can be run in a dry-run or test mode in CI pipelines, evaluating policies against predefined test cases and reporting results.
+PolicyLayer can be run in a dry-run or test mode in CI pipelines, evaluating policies against predefined test cases and reporting results.
 Organisations add policy validation as a CI step alongside their existing code quality checks — using GitHub Actions, GitLab CI, or any pipeline tool.
-The Intercept binary can be included in CI containers for native policy evaluation during the build process.
+PolicyLayer policies can be evaluated in CI pipelines, so policy violations are caught during the build process.

 FREQUENTLY ASKED QUESTIONS